keshadi/DS-Algo/README.md

 # DS-Algo
-This is  repository to practice DSA questions.
+This is a repository to practice DSA questions.